 Inside the ATR 72MP

 The basic configuration includes first of all the Seaspray 7300E, active electronic scanned array multimode radar by Leonardo’s Airborne and Space Systems Division, capable of long range detection, monitoring and identifying targets, covering 360°.
 The radar is optimised to perform operations against sea-surface targets, providing excellent tracking and simultaneous scanning capabilities.
-It also has air-to-air, and weather modes and the so-called "Moving Target Indicator" capability, which allows land monitoring as well.
+It also has air-to-air and weather modes and the so-called "Moving Target Indicator" capability, which allows overland monitoring as well.

 Real time mapping of large areas is possible and so are snapshots of medium-sized fixed targets, such as buildings, with the "Synthetic Aperture Radar" mode, while the "Inverse Synthetic Aperture Radar" mode is used to obtain profiles of naval targets.
 To support targets identification, a friend or foe interrogator and/or an automatic target classifier can optionally be coupled with the radar.